lsimons/caseum/docs/guides/stages.md

 You want to stay in stage 1 if you can.

 Do not start immediately with step 2, for most new projects maintaining a set of digital diagrams is too much structure too quickly.
 At best doing all that work will slow you down.
 What happens more often is that you stop maintaining or improving your design, and the designs grow stale, no longer matching the software system that is being built.
-It is better to have up to date designs in medium detail on a whitebaord, than to have out-of-date designs being ignored on a wiki.
+It is better to have up to date designs in medium detail on a whiteboard, than to have out-of-date designs being ignored on a wiki.

-But on the other hand if you do find yourself redrawing the same picture a lot, or explaining the same concepts over and over again, then it is time to move from phase 1 to phase 2.
+On the other hand if you do find yourself redrawing the same picture a lot, or explaining the same concepts over and over again, then it is time to move from phase 1 to phase 2.

 There's other times where your team is _usually_ fine with whiteboarding, but you need some high quality digital artifacts for some other reason (like an important presentation or a compliance audit).
 If that's the case, by all means produce the digital diagrams.
 But after the event, throw the files away!